badlands-model/badlands/badlands/docs/cite.rst

 Garrett, R.: *Constraining upland erodibility and marine deposition: source-to-sink sediment transfer in the Gulf of Papua*, **PhD Thesis**, University of Sydney, 2020.

+Alfonso, C.: *Evolution of the Nile delta over the last 40 Ma*, **Honours Thesis**, University of Sydney, 2018.

+Chan, S.: *Reconstruction of the sedimentation patterns along the Norway margin over the past 70 Ma*, **Honours Thesis**, University of Sydney, 2018.

 .. _`1534`: https://scholar.colorado.edu/honr_theses/1534